Open and Effective Competition when Bidding

-If one looks at the General Procurement Guidelines that National Treasury issued to Government Departments, it is clear that Government wants the tender process to be fair, equitable, transparent, competitive and cost-effective exactly as Section 217 of the Constitution of South Africa requires.
-The Guidelines were issued by the Government as a prescription for standards of behavior, ethics and accountability which it requires of its public service as well as a statement of the Government's commitment to a procurement system, enabling the emergence of SMME's.
+If one looks at the General Procurement Guidelines that National treasury issued to Government Departments it is clear that Government wants the tender process to be fair, equitable, transparent, competitive and cost-effective just as Section 217 of the Constitution of South Africa requires.
+The Guidelines were issued by the Government as a prescription of standards of behavior, ethics and accountability which it requires of its public service as well as a statement of the Government's commitment to a procurement system which enables the emergence of SMME's.

-The core principles of the procurement process in South Africa are:
+The core principles or five principles of the procurement process in South Africa are:

-- potential suppliers have reasonable access to procurement opportunities and that available opportunities are notified in the Government Tender Bulletin;
+a) potential suppliers have reasonable access to procurement opportunities and that available opportunities are notified at least in the Government Tender Bulletin;

-- where market circumstances limit competition, departments recognize that fact and make use of alternate procurement methods
+b) where market circumstances limit competition departments recognize that fact and use procurement methods that take account; of it;

-- costs incurred in promoting competition are at least equal with the benefits received."
+f) costs incurred in promoting competition are at least commensurate with the benefits received."

-In a nutshell, what the above points mean, is that Government Entities must advertise their requests for quotations and bids in such a manner that the reasonable business owner will be able to respond to the request.
-Should you come across a request for a bid that was not properly advertised you might want to highlight that specific Government Entity about paragraph 2 in the General Procurement Guidelines.
+Looking at the above it means that Government Entities must advertise their requests for quotations and bids in such a manner that the reasonable business will be able to respond to the request for quotation or bid.
+Should you come across a request for quotation or bid that were not properly advertised you might want to remind that specific Government Entity about paragraph 2 in the General Procurement Guidelines.
 It is our duty to make sure these Guidelines are followed.